react-universal/ui-library-template/README.md

 ### Public Storybooks with Github Pages

-Each library can publish it's storybook docs using the commands
+Each library can publish its storybook docs using the commands

 ```
 npm run build-storybook